-Address groups in SD-WAN Orchestrator MEA 6.4.1.r5 and earlier by the user in the LAN/DMZ interface.
+In SD-WAN Orchestrator MEA 6.4.1.r5 and earlier, you could create an address group named GROUP.CUSTOM_groupname for each region to contain user specified, custom IP addresses.
+A custom IP address is an address specified by the user in the LAN/DMZ interface.
 The IP address is not allocated by SD-WAN Orchestrator MEA.
-The custom IP address must NOT be in an intranet IP pool, or a conflict occurs.
+The custom IP address must NOT be in an IP pool, or a conflict occurs.